-Students who experience a problem and/or feel unfairly treated should attempt to resolve the problem informally with disability services.
+Students who experience a problem and/or feel unfairly treated should attempt to resolve the problem informally with the Office of Accessibility.

 Concerns regarding a specific accommodation will be resolved with the involvement of the student and the appropriate instructor, program head, academic dean, academic vice president, and vice president of enrollment and the student experience.
 See the website for additional information: www.rccc.edu/civility/student-grievance/